Our Story: About My Little Poppies

 Welcome to My Little Poppies.
 I’m so glad you’re here.

 My name is Cait.
-I live in New Hampshire with my husband and our three children (8, 7, and 5-years-old).
+I live in New Hampshire with my husband and our three children (9, 8, and 6-years-old).
 On this site, I refer to these three amazing little people as my little poppies.*

 Sometimes, life likes to throw us a curve ball.
 That’s exactly what happened in the spring of 2014, during our oldest son’s kindergarten year.
 It’s a rather long story, but an assessment in May of that year proved our long-held suspicions that we only whispered about at home.
 Testing indicated that our son is a profoundly gifted and twice-exceptional child.
 Unfortunately, gifted education is not mandated in the state of New Hampshire, nor is funding available.
 Our son’s unique needs are far too asynchronous to be met in a K-3 building and after much research and guidance, we found ourselves suddenly and unexpectedly homeschooling.